 From date of amendment to the Dog Act Where pet shops can source dogs: 0 to 2 years Pet shops can source dogs from a dog breeder registered as such on the centralised database.

-From date of amendment to the Dog Act Where pet shops can source dogs: 2 to 5 years Pet shops selling dogs will be required to source dogs from accredited dog rescues and shelters, but can still also source dogs from registered breeders.
+2 to 5 years Pet shops selling dogs will be required to source dogs from accredited dog rescues and shelters, but can still also source dogs from registered breeders.
 5 years onwards Pet shops can only source dogs from accredited dog rescues and shelters.

-- 14. Please indicate your preference for the following: - $\Box$ Option 1 Two year transition of pet shops to adoption centres. - $\Box$ Option 2 Five year transition of pet shops to adoption centres. - Other transition period please specify: Immediate no dogs to be sold from pet shops for any reason.
+14. Please indicate your preference for the following:

+- \Box Option 1 Two year transition of pet shops to adoption centres. - \Box Option 2 Five year transition of pet shops to adoption centres. - X Other transition period please specify:

-Please indicate reasons for your preference: Pet shops should only be selling commodities that support the comfortable life of dogs.
+Please indicate reasons for your preference:

+- I do not believe Pet Shops are the place for the selling of dogs under any circumstances.
+Rescue dogs can have a host of unknown past experiences and already be under stress from living in a Rescue situation.
+Taking that dog to another strange situation simply puts the rescue dog under even more stress and could lead to impulse buying from an inexperienced person or family. - Pet shops should only be selling commodities that support the comfortable life of dogs.
 They should not be selling dogs or cats.
-No transition period.
-Pet shops are the primary cause of this legislation.
+No transition period. - Pet shops are the primary cause of this legislation.
 The smart ones have moved away from trading in live pets.
-The rest of them need to update their business models and also move away from live pets.
+The rest of them need to update their business models and also move away from live pets. - Perhaps a compromise could be that Pet Shops can assist in rehoming dogs by displaying dogs that are available in shelters either by streaming a video loop or photos with contact details. - Pet shops can transition by being adoption centres for two years then move to no cats or dogs.